 My expertise within applied linguistics lies in two main areas.
 Within the first area, second language acquisition (SLA), I am especially interested in instructed language learning.
-However, my work has addressed a wide range of topics related to second-language development such as individual differences (e.g., anxiety, strategies, beliefs, grit), computer-assisted language learning, vocabulary development, learner corpora, task-based language teaching, interaction, pragmatics, pronunciation, and assessment.
+However, my work has addressed a wide range of topics related to second-language development such as individual differences (e.g., anxiety, strategies, beliefs, grit), computer-assisted and app-based language learning, vocabulary development, learner corpora, task-based language teaching, interaction, pragmatics, pronunciation, and assessment.

-The methodologically oriented research I conduct, which comprises the primary focus of my agenda, addresses topics ranging from sampling, replication, and experimental design to statistical analyses, reporting practices, instrumentation, and data ethics.
-My efforts in these areas have been central to the budding methodological reform movement taking place in applied linguistics.
+The methodologically oriented research I conduct, which comprises the primary focus of my agenda, addresses topics ranging from sampling, replication, and experimental design to statistical analyses, reporting practices, instrumentation, bibliometrics, and data ethics.
+My efforts in these areas have been central to the methodological reform movement taking place in applied linguistics.
 In addition, I have been active in promoting and applying synthetic / meta-analytic techniques as well as, more generally, reproducible research and open science.
 Toward these ends, I often employ such techniques to describe and evaluate research and reporting practices.
 By doing so, I hope to improve applied linguists’ efforts to produce research that can contribute more effectively and efficiently to theory and practice.

-I am Associate Editor of Studies in Second Language Acquisition and Managing Editor of Foreign Language Annals, and I am Co-Director of IRIS: A digital repository of Instruments for Research into Second Language Learning and Teaching (iris-database.org).
+I currently serve as Editor of Studies in Second Language Acquisition and Managing Editor of Foreign Language Annals, and I am Co-Director of the IRIS database.
+I am also Co-Editor of de Gruyter Mouton’s Series on Language Acquisition (SOLA).

 I am an Associate Professor of Applied Linguistics at Northern Arizona University.
-I have held previous positions at Georgetown University and University College London; I have also taught in Japan, The Netherlands, Puerto Rico, and Spain.
+I have held previous positions at Georgetown University and University College London; I have also taught short- and longer-term classes in China, Japan, The Netherlands, Poland, Puerto Rico, and Spain.

 I received my PhD in Second Language Studies from Michigan State University.